Nicolas-Fernandez/GeVarLi/README.md

 - **FASTQ**: FASTA with Quality, text-based format storing both a biological sequence and its corresponding quality scores.
 - **FAI**: FASTA Indexes.
 - **SAM**: Sequence Alignment Map, text-based format consists of a header and an alignment section.
+- **YAML**: Commonly used for configuration filesand in applications where data is being stored or transmitted.
+- **GZ**: format used for file compression and decompression, normally used to compress just single files.
+- **TAR**: Tarball, format collecting many files into one archive file`, extract with ```tar -xzvf archive.tar.gz````.

 ## ~ CONFIGURATION ~ ##